mathewgaohu/Notes/Installations/Install_FEniCS_docker.md

 ## 3. Install hippylib

-It is quite easy to install hippylib with FEniCS installed in docker.
+To install hippylib with FEniCS installed in docker.
+I move the files to the container.

 1. Download the latest version [hippylib package](https://hippylib.github.io/download/)